 Tim has drafted legislation regarding Nebraska civil procedure which has been enacted into law and has advised clients regarding proposed legislation and regulations.

 Tim has devoted countless hours of service to his profession and his community.
-In 2017, Tim was appointed by the Mayor of Omaha, and confirmed by the City Council, to serve a five year term on the Omaha Personnel Board.
+In 2017, Tim was appointed by the Mayor of Omaha, and confirmed by the City Council, to serve on the Omaha Personnel Board.
 He is an active member of the Nebraska State Bar Association’s Practice and Procedure Committee.
-He is a volunteer coach for the Marian Jr. Crusader basketball program and the Memorial Little League softball program.

 Honors & Awards

 - Rated AV® Preeminent by Martindale-Hubbell®

 - Listed in The Best Lawyers in America® since 2015 in the field of Litigation – ERISA (peer nominations)

 - Selected to 2016-2021 Great Plains Super Lawyers® list (Business Litigation, Civil Litigation: Defense, and General Litigation)